-The figures quoted in this disclosure document are drawn from the Society's Annual Report and Accounts, year ended 31 December 2019, as published on the Society's website, www.penrithbs.co.uk but are not subject to audit.
+The figures quoted in this disclosure document are drawn from the Society's Annual Report and Accounts, year ended 31 December 2020, as published on the Society's website, www.penrithbs.co.uk but are not subject to audit.
+They do not constitute any form of financial statement and must not be relied upon in making any judgement on the Society.

-This document is reviewed annually by the Board and is published on the Society's website to coincide with the release of the Society's results for the financial year end.
+This document is reviewed annually and is published on the Society's website to coincide with the release of the Society's results for the financial year end.